Risk Management

 Maintain Rigorous Governance Structures

 Governance Maintaining and reinforcing a governance system for achieving sustainable growth Risk management We will build a system for group risk management and maintain it to manage the risk of loss and ensure the appropriateness of our corporate group’s operations.
 Conduct regular reviews of risk management systems that have been established, including internal committees and risk management departments, various rules and regulations, reporting and monitoring systems, as well as the effectiveness of such systems.
 Maintain a firm governance system in the medium- and long-term by establishing a PDCA cycle, including development and implementation of action plans by the departments responsible for risk management, and monitoring and reviews by internal committees.
-We reviewed the progress of the action plans of the FYE 2024 submitted by each risk management responsible divisions.
-Including all issues dealt during the period, we reported to the Internal Control Committee that Itochu’s internal risk management system is active, which was held in October 2023 (review of the first half of FYE 2024), and in April 2024 (review of the second half of FYE 2024, and the action plans for FYE 2025).
+Regarding principal risks of ITOCHU Group, we reviewed the progress of the action plans of the FYE 2025 submitted by each risk management responsible divisions every half year.

 Structures and Systems